symbol-provider-tree-sitter Bundled

 Adding a tag

-The tag field is a string (ideally a short string) that indicates a symbol’s kind or type.
-A tag for a class method’s symbol might say method, whereas the symbol for the class itself might have a tag of class.
-These tags will be indicated in the UI with a badge or an icon.
+The tag field is a string that indicates a symbol’s kind or type.
+It should be a single word wherever possible.
+A tag for a class method’s symbol would typically be method, whereas the symbol for the class itself would typically have a tag of class.
+These tags will be indicated in the UI with a badge, an icon, or both.

 The preferred method of adding a tag is to leverage the @definition. captures that are typically present in a tags file.
 For instance, in this excerpt from the JavaScript grammar’s tags.scm file…